Super-critical accretion of medium-weight seed black holes in gaseous proto-galactic nuclei: Results

 These differences can be attributed to the different radiative efficiencies predicted.
 As shown in the top-right panel, the radiative efficiency in the Jiang model jumps from its lower value, $\epsilon_{\rm r} = 0.01$, at the beginning of the simulation (when $f_{\rm E,J} > 100$, this reference value is shown as a horizontal dashed line in the bottom panel), to its upper value, $\epsilon_{\rm r} = 0.06$, in only a few time-steps of the simulation, and remains more or less constant thereafter.
 Conversely, in the slim disc model, the radiative efficiency is always smaller than 0.06 in the first 0.2~Myr, with a smooth increase from $10^{-3}$ to 0.06 in the first 0.2~Myr and large oscillations at $0.2 \;{\rm Myr} < t < 0.4$~Myr, when it also exceeds 0.1 in some isolated time-steps.
 Finally, when $t > 0.4$~Myr, the radiative efficiency in the slim disc model is larger than in the Jiang model (with the exception of a few isolated time-steps) and reaches the asymptotic value of $\sim$ 0.3 (the maximum radiative efficiency for a very high value of $a=0.99$).

 The differences of the radiative feedback strengths is also reflected in the time evolution of the temperature and density structure of the inner region of the proto-galaxy, presented in Figs~\ref{fig:snap1e3} and \ref{fig:snap2e3}, at two time-steps of the simulation, $t = 0.01$ and $0.86$~Myr.
 The odd and even rows show the edge-on and face-on views and the cyan arrows indicate the direction and magnitude of the velocity field.
-The comparison between the two model shows that at $t = 0.01$ Myr (Fig.~\ref{fig:snap1e3}) the BH has released a larger amount of energy in the Jiang model (panels C, D, G, and H), as a consequence of the larger radiative efficiency, with respect to the slim disc model (panels A, B, E, and F).
+The comparison between the two models shows that at $t = 0.01$ Myr (Fig.~\ref{fig:snap1e3}) the BH has released a larger amount of energy in the Jiang model (panels C, D, G, and H), as a consequence of the larger radiative efficiency, with respect to the slim disc model (panels A, B, E, and F).
 This leads to a stronger gas outflow and to higher temperatures in the region surrounding the BH (whose position is indicated by a white cross).
-On the contrary, the differences between the two models, both in the density and temperature structure of the inner region of the proto-galaxy become far less important when $t \geq 0.4$~Myr, as the disc is highly fragmented due to SF and SN explosions, which power significant gas outflows from the disc.
-The latter is completely destroyed by $t \sim 1$~Myr, when the BHs are surrounded by low-density hot gas and BH mass growth has already terminated.
+On the contrary, the differences between the two models, both in the density and temperature structure of the inner region of the proto-galaxy become far less important when $t \geq 0.4$~Myr, as the disc is highly fragmented due to cooling and SF.
+The {\rm disc} is completely destroyed by $t \sim 1$~Myr, when the BHs are surrounded by low-density hot gas and BH mass growth has already terminated.
+Fragmentation ought to play an important role in the dynamical evolution as well as for the growth of the BH.
+Simulations carried out at various scales, from galactic to nuclear and sub-nuclear, have addressed the effect of a clumpy distribution on the growth and orbital evolution of the lighter secondary companion of a massive BH.
+For example, \citet{Fiacconi_et_al_2013} and \citet{Tamburello_et_al_2017} have found that clumps with masses comparable to that of the BH can scatter it out of the disc plane, whereas smaller ones can still lead to perturbations of the orbit and hamper orbital decay.
+As the mass distribution becomes highly clumpy due to fragmentation in our simulations, the central BH is perturbed gravitationally by massive clumps, which results into sloshing of the central BH, which is reminiscent of the stochastic orbital evolution seen in numerical experiments for massive BH binaries.
+In a clumpy disc, the density is highly inhomogeneous, and the mass becomes concentrated in the massive star-forming clumps.
+However, by volume, underdense regions are at least as common.
+As shown in Fig.~\ref{fig:snap2e3}, as the BH wanders around the centre, it finds itself often surrounded by an underdense region, which contributes to stifling accretion and growth.